gazebosim/docs/garden/migration_from_ignition.md

 Hello Gazebo community!!

-As you know, a couple months ago it was announced that [we’d be retiring the “Ignition” name in favor of “Gazebo”.](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356) This migration guide will serve you help you execute the necessary changes in your own packages, and luckily it won’t be as troublesome as the move from Gazebo Classic!
+In April 2022, it was announced that [we’d be retiring the “Ignition” name in favor of “Gazebo”.](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356)
+This migration guide will serve you help you execute the necessary changes in your own packages, and luckily it won’t be as troublesome as the move from Gazebo Classic!

 # Overview